OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.md

 Jeff Williams
 Steven Wierckx

+## Sponsors
+We would like to thank the following sponsors who donated funds to the OpenSAMM project.
+They are (in alphabetical order):
+OWASP Belgium chapter
+OWASP London chapter
+Aspect Security
+Astech Consulting
+Denim Group
+Gotham Digital Science
+HP
+Netspi
+Security Innovation
+Toreon
+Veracode
+FIXME - insert logos as listed on https://www.owasp.org/index.php/Category:Software_Assurance_Maturity_Model#tab=Project_Sponsors

 This is an OWASP Project
-The Open Web Application Security Project (OWASP) is a worldwide free and open community focused on improving the security of application software.
-Our mission is to make application security “visible,” so that people and organizations can make informed decisions about application security risks.
-Everyone is free to participate in OWASP and all of our materials are available under a free and open software license.
-The OWASP Foundation is a 501(c)3 not-for-profit charitable organization that ensures the ongoing availability and support for our work.
-Visit OWASP online at http://www.owasp.org.
-FIXME
+OWASP is an international organization and the OWASP Foundation supports OWASP efforts around the world.
+OWASP is an open community dedicated to enabling organizations to conceive, develop, acquire, operate, and maintain applications that can be trusted.
+All of the OWASP tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
+We advocate approaching application security as a people, process, and technology problem because the most effective approaches to application security include improvements in all of these areas.
+We can be found at www.owasp.org.

 License
 This work is licensed under the Creative Commons Attribution-Share Alike 3.0 License.
 To view a copy of this license, visit http://creativecommons.org/licenses/ by-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

 # Executive Summary